The Best Studio Recording Microphones under $1000 – Updated 2019.

 6. AVANTONE AUDIO CV-12

 The first tube mic in our list comes from Avantone Audio.
 CV-12 has the design, vintage look and “cabernet red-wine” finish that will easily magnetize you.
 It resembles the Sony C800G and AKG C12 but a much more affordable option.

 Avantone Audio CV-12 is a multi-pattern condenser microphone with a large diaphragm.
 It offers a total of 9 patterns including cardioid, omnidirectional, figure-8 and 6 in between settings.
 With time and experiment, you will find the patterns that work for your recordings.

 As expected from a tube microphone the CV-12 offers “warm” sound, perfect for female vocal recordings.
 It also provides -10dB pad for loud sound sources like drums.
-As well as high pass filter and switchable 8OHz bass roll-off for the unwanted low frequencies.
+As well, as high pass filter and switchable 8OHz bass roll-off for the unwanted low frequencies.